What do you do when your marriage is a mess, and you know you should get out, but you’re afraid to get divorced?

 The Cost of Staying Married

 If you are married to a gambler, a spendthrift, or someone who is chronically unemployed, the price you pay for remaining married is your financial stability.
-You also pay a price in your health and well-being, since you probably have to work extra hard to pick up the slack and make ends meet.
+You may also pay with your health since you probably have to work extra hard to pick up the slack and make your financial ends meet.

 If your spouse is physically abusive, the price you pay can be with your life.

 The bottom line is that no matter what the cause of your marital disharmony is, living in that state takes a toll on you.
 The longer you stay in an unhappy marriage, the bigger the price you pay.

 But what if your marriage isn’t THAT bad?